 Paul The Truth-Teller

-- What can they do for God’s work?
+- “How can they contribute to God’s work?”

 - Emphasis on facts over emotions

 - Believed Mark wasn’t cut out for the mission

 - Encourager (name literally means ‘Son of Encouragement’)

 - “How can God’s work change them?”

 - Emphasis on compassion and second chances over facts

 Two missionary ventures took place in different areas.

 There were new cities were reached with the Gospel.
 If you remember, the original plan Paul had suggested was to only re-visit the churches from the first missionary journey.
 This split enabled the Gospel to go in different directions and opened the door for more people to hear about Jesus.

 There was verifiable spiritual growth happening individually.